Amsterdam/design-system/CONTRIBUTING.md

 Package versioning and publishing is done by the [maintainers](./documentation/maintainers.md) of the repository.
 Contributors do not need to increment versions.
 Contact the maintainers if you want to release a new version of a package.

-### Cooperation with NL Design System

-This repository is part of the [NL Design System](https://nldesignsystem.nl/).
-When you contribute to this project you allow your contributions to be made a part of the NL Design System component library.
-For more information, please read about [their contribution model](https://nldesignsystem.nl/meedoen/estafettemodel/).

 ## :pray: Credits